The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Credit: Pulitano Family & Ricciardo Family

-In 1958 Paola’s journey began.
-With her three children, aged thirteen, ten, and seven, she boarded the Oceania in Messina, embarking on a gruelling 28-day voyage to Fremantle.
-The ship carried hundreds of migrants filled with both excitement and anxiety, singing songs, sharing stories, and clinging to memories of the homes they had left behind.
-When the ship finally docked on 3 March, Francesco was waiting at the wharf, overjoyed to reunite with his family.
-Their new home in Hampton Park seemed vast and modern compared to their modest village house in Casignana.
-For Paola, it felt like “un altro mondo”—another world.
+In 1958, Paola’s long-awaited journey began.
+With her three children – aged 13, 10 and seven – she boarded the Oceania in Messina for a gruelling 28-day voyage to Fremantle.
+The ship carried hundreds of migrants filled with both excitement and uncertainty, singing songs, sharing stories and holding fast to memories of the homes they had left behind.

-From the very beginning, Paola embraced her new life with gratitude and determination.
-The garden became central to their family’s survival and joy.
-On their large block they grew vegetables and fruit trees, raised ducks and chickens, and cultivated the familiar rhythms of Italian village life in their Australian backyard.
-In 1961 the family grew with the birth of twin daughters, Antonia and Grazia, bringing new laughter and energy to the household.
+From the beginning, Paola embraced her new life with gratitude and determination.
+The garden became central to the family’s survival and joy.
+On their large block, they grew vegetables and fruit trees, kept ducks and chickens and recreated the familiar rhythms of Italian village life in an Australian backyard.

 Paola holding up two tiny babies.